Submission Guide

 Page Limits

-Koli’s page limits are based on single-column column submissions.
+Koli’s page limits are based on single-column submissions.
 All limits include additional space that may contain only references – not acknowledgements or other material.

-Poster Abstracts/Demo Papers2 pages single-column + 1 page for references only
+Poster Abstracts/Demo Papers | 2 pages single-column + references |

 In addition to the paper itself, authors may submit up to 50 MB of supplementary material (e.g., additional figures, raw data, analysis code, more detailed descriptions).
 The supplementary material must be anonymized, and the paper should stand on its own: it should be reviewable and readable without the supplementary material.
 However, the supplementary material may provide additional details of interest to particular researchers or to support confirmation or replication of the result.
 Reviewers have discretion about whether they choose to look at the supplementary material.